niespodd/legal-eagle-cli/README.md

 ## Features
 * Raw JSON output by default (or with `-o json`)
 * Optional CSV output with `-o csv`
+* Output is sorted by default
+* Package duplicates (e.g. two versions of same package) can be easily removed by `-u` flag (doesn't remove package if the license for different version was different)
 * Templated based listing generation `-o template -t templates/custom.html` (see default template: `templates/default.html`)
 * Help always within reach `--help`